 When will the Campus Connector and Circulator run?

 The Connector and Circulator will operate on the fall campus bus schedule beginning Sept.
 21. Late-night Circulator service begins at Step Four of the Maroon and Gold Sunrise Plan.

 How does the Maroon and Gold Sunrise Plan impact my meal plan?

 Students will be expected to get their meals in the dining hall located in their residence hall during Steps 1, 2, and 3.
 Students assigned to Territorial, Frontier, and Centennial halls will use the Pioneer dining hall.
 Students are not allowed to eat at other residence halls until Step Four.

 For current residential dining hours, please visit M Dining.

-Yes, the convenience stores in Sanford, Middlebrook, and Centennial halls will be open 5 pm - 12am until, seven days a week starting September 16.
+Yes, the convenience stores in Sanford, Middlebrook, and Centennial halls will be open 5 pm - 12 am, seven days a week starting September 16.
 These convenience stores are not open for students outside of these three residence halls during Step 1.

 Will food deliveries from outside restaurants be allowed to the residence halls?

 Yes.
 Students need to meet the delivery person at the building entrance.